 These include large awards (>\$17,500) offered by the Canadian Tri-council research agencies (NSERC, CIHR, or SHRRC), or other organizations (e.g. MITACS).
 Applications for Tri-council awards are normally due in the fall term.
-Students might apply for these awards before coming to UVic, but can also apply while in the program as long as they are within the eligibility window for the award.
+Students might apply for these awards before coming to UVic but can also apply while in the program as long as they are within the eligibility window for the award.
 These awards are highly competitive.
-The applications are fairly lengthy, involving a proposal, references from two referees, and a detailed CV.
+The applications are lengthy, involving a proposal, references from two referees, and a detailed CV.
 It is important to start the application process early.
 The Faculty of Graduate Studies offers coaching and information sessions for these awards early in the fall.
 UVic currently offers a "President's Scholarship", which is a supplement of \$5,000 per year for Tri-council award holders.
 These scholarships are administered by FGS.
 Currently, Biology offers students who enter the graduate program with a Tri-council MSc award a \$15,000 university graduate fellowship from the department in their second year.
 External awards normally count towards the minimum stipend.

-UVic Graduate Awards (GRA)
+UVic Graduate Fellowships (Formerly known as UVic Grad Awards, or GRA)

 Every year FGS gives the department a budget for supporting graduate students, which is then distributed among eligible students by the Biology Graduate Committee (grad student representative excluded).
-These funds are normally awarded in the fall and the spring terms and their amount varies depending on the allocated budget and how many eligible students are in the program.
-These awards are paid directly to the student.
-Graduate students are eligible for these awards provided they meet the following criteria: GPA not below 6.0; enrolled full time; length in program (within 2 years of the start of an MSc program, 4 years of the start of a PhD program); and not holding a combination of other scholarships/awards equivalent to or exceeding \$22,000.
-Biology graduate students do not need to apply for these awards; they are automatically considered if they are registered in the program.
-These awards normally count towards the minimum stipend.
+These funds are normally awarded in the fall and the spring terms, and their amount varies depending on the allocated budget and how many eligible students are in the program.
+These fellowships are paid directly to the student.
+Graduate students are eligible for these awards provided they meet the following criteria: GPA not below 6.0 (or second class for new international students); enrolled full time; Registration status (no less than 1.5 units per term); length in program (within 2 years of the start of an MSc program, 4 years of the start of a PhD program); and not holding a combination of other scholarships/awards equivalent to or exceeding \$22,000.
+Biology graduate students do not need to apply for these fellowships; they are automatically considered if they are registered in the program.
+These fellowships normally count towards the minimum stipend.

-Entrance awards
+Graduate Entrance awards (GEA)